dulvui/simondalvai.org/src/content/blog/godot-fdroid-publish/index.md

 +++
-title = "How to publish a Godot 3.x game to F-Droid" description = "How to build and publish an Open Source Godot Engine 3.x game to F-Droid" date = 2023-04-22 updated = 2023-04-22
+title = "How to publish a Godot 3.x game to FDroid" description = "How to build and publish an Open Source Godot Engine 3.x game to F-Droid" date = 2023-04-22 updated = 2023-04-22